e271828e/Flight.jl/README.md

     designed from the ground up to be allocation-free.
 This enables extremely fast headless execution and smooth performance on interactive runs.

-*   **Interactive GUI:** Offers an extensible GUI based on `CImGui.jl` for live model inspection and manipulation.
+*   **Interactive GUI:** Integrates an extensible GUI based on `CImGui.jl` for live model inspection and manipulation.

-*   **External Visualization & I/O:** Features out-of-the-box integration with [X-Plane 12](https://www.x-plane.com/desktop/try-it/) for high-fidelity 3D visualization, joystick
+*   **External Visualization & I/O:** Offers out-of-the-box integration with [X-Plane 12](https://www.x-plane.com/desktop/try-it/) for high-fidelity 3D visualization, joystick
     support via SDL2, and a generic interface layer for custom I/O functionality.

-*   **Solid Physics Foundation:** Built-in attitude, geodesy, kinematics and rigid body dynamics modules provide fast, accurate and ergonomic types and operations.
+*   **Solid Physics Foundation:** Features built-in modules for attitude representation, geodesy, kinematics and rigid body dynamics, providing efficient and ergonomic types and operations.

-*   **Pre-Built Aircraft Components:** Comes with high-fidelity, customizable models for propellers, piston engines and landing gear.
+*   **Pre-Built Aircraft Components:** Includes high-fidelity, customizable models for propellers, piston engines and landing gear.

-*   **Case Study:** Includes a custom fly-by-wire Cessna 172 variant, demonstrating the complete workflow from vehicle modeling and linearization to the design and implementation of a complete gain-scheduled autopilot.
+*   **Case Study:** A custom fly-by-wire Cessna 172 model is used to demonstrate an end-to-end design workflow, from vehicle systems modeling to the implementation and testing of a complex, gain-scheduled autopilot.

 ## Documentation